Implement effective risk-management strategies and systems based on sound science, and which account for stakeholder perceptions of risk.

-ENVIRONMENTAL AND SOCIAL IMPACT ASSESSMENT
+ASSESS ENVIRONMENTAL AND SOCIAL RISKS

 Assess environmental and social risks and opportunities of new projects and of significant changes to existing operations in consultation with interested and affected stakeholders, and publicly disclose assessment results.

-OPERATING IN CONFLICT-AFFECTED OR HIGH-RISK AREAS
+APPLY DUE DILIGENCE IN CONFLICT-AFFECTED OR HIGH-RISK AREAS

 Undertake risk-based due diligence on conflict and human rights that aligns with the OECD Due Diligence Guidance on Conflict-Affected and High Risk Areas, when operating in, or sourcing from, a conflict-affected or high risk area.

-MANAGEMENT OF HEALTH, SAFETY AND ENVIRONMENTAL RISKS
+SYSTEMATICALLY MANAGE HEALTH, SAFETY AND ENVIRONMENTAL RISKS

 Implement risk-based controls to avoid/prevent, minimise, mitigate and/or remedy health, safety and environmental impacts to workers, local communities, cultural heritage and the natural environment, based upon a recognised international standard or management system.

-EMERGENCY RESPONSE PLANNING
+CARRY OUT EMERGENCY RESPONSE PLANNING